Horttcore/Custom-Post-Type-Clients/README.md

 ## Hooks

-* cpt-clients-information-meta-box-before Post object is past as arguement
+* `cpt-clients-information-meta-box-before` - Post object is past as arguement
-* cpt-clients-information-meta-box-after Post object is past as arguement
+* `cpt-clients-information-meta-box-after` - Post object is past as arguement

 ### Changelog